-The people of Idaho elected Brad Little as the state’s 33rd Governor in November of 2018 and reelected him in November of 2022.
+The people of Idaho elected Brad Little to be their Governor in November of 2018 and reelected him in November of 2022.
 He has served as Idaho’s 33rd Governor since January 7, 2019.

 Teresa and Brad are the proud parents of two sons who have wonderful wives – Adam and Angela, and David and Kelsey.
-They have five beautiful grandchildren.
+They have six beautiful grandchildren.

-Brad is committed to making decisions through one lens: the lens of ensuring Idaho’s children and grandchildren have the best opportunities to stay in Idaho and for the ones who have left to choose to return.
+Governor Little is committed to making decisions through one lens: the lens of ensuring Idaho’s children and grandchildren have the best opportunities to stay in Idaho and for the ones who have left to choose to return.
 His time as Governor has been marked by historic investments in education and infrastructure and unprecedented tax relief.

-Brad has advocated his whole life for limited government, and Idaho achieved the title “least regulated state” during his first term.
-He works to ensure the lightest possible hand of government in the lives of Idaho’s citizens, and he seeks to build the public’s confidence in State government.
+Governor Little has advocated his whole life for limited government, and Idaho achieved the title “least regulated state” during his first term.
+He works to ensure the lightest possible hand of government in the lives of Idaho’s citizens, and he seeks to build the public’s confidence in state government.